 - Scholarship opportunities for undergraduate and graduate students preparing for careers in engineering, engineering technology, and computer science.

-- Reimbursement for eligible activities such as events and marketing
+- Grant funding for eligible activities such as events and marketing

 Interested in starting a Global Affiliate?
 First, check to see if one already exists on your campus or in your city.
 If no affiliate exists in your area, review the New Global Affiliate Application Checklist to ensure you have all of the required information.
 Once you are ready, start the online application for either a professional or university affiliate.
 You will create an account to save your progress and come back to the application until you are ready to submit.

 Questions about the application?
 Please email us at email@example.com.

 Find a Global Affiliate Near You